-Currently, two didactic electives are offered sequentially followed by a research elective.
-Students completing all three electives are recognized as having completed the Space Medicine Pathway, which is the only track of its kind in the world.
+The Space Medicine Pathway consists of two didactic electives that are offered sequentially followed by a research elective.
+Students completing all three electives are recognized as having completed the Space Medicine Pathway, which is the only pathway of its kind in the world.
 The pathway provides a unique program of study wherein students acquire knowledge and experience in biomedical science, technology and medicine relevant to both human space exploration and medical care on Earth.

 Students may apply to the Space Medicine Pathway when they have completed the first didactic elective (MESPM 610) and are enrolled in or have completed the second didactic elective (MESPM 611).
 The process for applying is announced during the second didactic elective course.
 All applications are reviewed by the pathway director.
 Once accepted into the pathway, a student enrolls in the space medicine research elective (MESPM 615).
 Objectives of each elective within the Space Medicine Pathway are described in the Student Handbook and are linked to the goals of the pathway and the Baylor Core Competency Graduation Goals pertaining to medical knowledge.